All About PCOS Skin Darkening, Acne, and Skin Tags

 Maintain a balanced diet.

 Going with an anti-inflammatory nutrition plan is best for Cysters.
 Inflammation can trigger insulin resistance and hormone imbalances as your body fights “perceived” threats like gluten and dairy.
-I recommend trying to go gluten and dairy free for 30 days to see if it reduces inflammation if you have PCOS!
+I recommend trying to go gluten- and dairy-free for 30 days to see if it reduces inflammation if you have PCOS!

 Beyond the anti-inflammatory benefits, choosing healthier food options can lower your blood sugar and help your body develop insulin sensitivity.
 Remember, insulin resistance and hormone imbalances are linked, so usually when you fix one, the other naturally follows!